-The Group's objective when managing capital is to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders by ensuring that the Group maintains sufficient liquidity to sustain its present and forecast operations.
+The Group's objective when managing capital is to safeguard the Group's ability to continue as a going concern in order to provide returns for shareholders and benefits for other stakeholders by ensuring that the Group maintains sufficient liquidity to sustain its present and future operations.

 The Group monitors current and forecast cash liquidity to ensure that there is sufficient capacity to meet requirements for the foreseeable future.
+This includes the external RCF of £66.0m, the loan from a related party £500.7m and cash reserves £42.7m.